 A Care Manager is a trained professional, who makes sure the child and family have the services they need, such as:

 - Transportation to appointments

 The Care Manager sets up a care plan that lists the child's needs and goals and helps determine which providers and services are required to reach those goals.

 The child can be enrolled at any time and must be covered under Medicaid or a Managed Medicaid Insurance Company (MCO) and

 - Have 1 single qualifying condition (HIV/AIDS, serious emotional disturbance or complex trauma); OR

 Have 2 or more chronic conditions (diabetes, asthma, obesity, etc.)

 - Have significant behavioral, medical or social risk factors (death, disability, inadequate housing, etc.)

-We are currently not accepting patients who are in a Waiver Program, Foster Care or who receive Early Intervention Services.
+We are not currently accepting children who are in a Waiver Program or have Early Intervention Services.

 Please provide families with the Patient and Family Fact sheet to help them understand the program.